sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-07-Synapse-Databricks Vnet.md

 Next step is to restrict connectivity and remove our default network rules which allow every machine to access the workspace ( this is a default setting).

+Under this remove the default rule which gives access to all IPs.

+Disable the access to all azure services , by deselecting the checkbox.

 ![network restriction](/images/network_restriction.PNG)